HERO-KUN/PAGER_WEB_MEMORY/README.md

 # PAGER - web_memory
 ## Intro
 Pager is the view which handles paging layouts.
-Inspired by android.support.v4.view.ViewPager, but it is more simillar with Google Play Store mobile application's pager.
+Inspired by android.support.v4.view.ViewPager, but it is more similar with Google Play Store mobile application's pager.
-You can add or remove pages dynamically but we recommand to use static layouts to paging.
+You can add or remove pages dynamically, but we recommend to use static layouts to paging.
-You can simply swipe on mobile devices or create tab on desktop platform to change current pages.
+You can simply swipe on mobile devices or create a tab on a desktop platform to change current pages.

 ## Changelog
+- 2020.08.27
+  - added jsdoc comments. this will useful if you are using intellij idea.
+  - combine all listener codes. pass listener type to addListener, removeListener, removeAllListener to control listeners.
 - 2020.05.23
   - removed getPager function and pager name parameter in Pager constructor.
   - added pager_tab_memory script. you can use this script to create some tabs!